By the end of this section, you will be able to:

 Note that a small-amplitude driving force can produce a large-amplitude response.
 This phenomenon is known as resonance.
 A common example of resonance is a parent pushing a small child on a swing.
 When the child wants to go higher, the parent does not move back and then, getting a running start, slam into the child, applying a great force in a short interval.
 Instead, the parent applies small pushes to the child at just the right frequency, and the amplitude of the child’s swings increases.

 It is interesting to note that the widths of the resonance curves shown in Figure 15.31 depend on damping: the less the damping, the narrower the resonance.
 The consequence is that if you want a driven oscillator to resonate at a very specific frequency, you need as little damping as possible.
 For instance, a radio has a circuit that is used to choose a particular radio station.
 In this case, the forced damped oscillator consists of a resistor, capacitor, and inductor, which will be discussed later in this course.
 The circuit is “tuned” to pick a particular radio station.
 Here it is desirable to have the resonance curve be very narrow, to pick out the exact frequency of the radio station chosen.
 The narrowness of the graph, and the ability to pick out a certain frequency, is known as the quality of the system.
-The quality is defined as the spread of the angular frequency, or equivalently, the spread in the frequency, at half the maximum amplitude, divided by the natural frequency as shown in Figure 15.32.
+The quality, Q, is defined as the spread of the angular frequency, or equivalently, as inverse of the fractional bandwidth, i.e., the natural frequency divided by the spread in the frequency at half the maximum amplitude as shown in Figure 15.32.
 For a small damping, the quality is approximately equal to .

 These features of driven harmonic oscillators apply to a huge variety of systems.
 For instance, magnetic resonance imaging (MRI) is a widely used medical diagnostic tool in which atomic nuclei (mostly hydrogen nuclei or protons) are made to resonate by incoming radio waves (on the order of 100 MHz).
 In all of these cases, the efficiency of energy transfer from the driving force into the oscillator is best at resonance.
 Figure 15.33 shows the London Millennium Footbridge that allows pedestrians to cross the River Thames in London.
 This bridge was nicknamed “Wobbly Bridge” when pedestrians experienced swaying motion while crossing it.
 The bridge was closed for roughly two years to get rid of this motion.